helping traditional skills flourish in our modern world

 During this afternoon workshop, Larry & Joe will teach attendees a two-chord gabán, a fundamental rhythmic and harmonic structure of the musical style, la música llanera.
 Participants will learn how strings are used percussively through muting and golpes to create the iconic joropo feel.
 Though Larry & Joe will use the cuatro (an instrument intrinsically bound to the Venezuelan identity) as a teaching tool, this language is translatable to other string instruments like the banjo.

+Workshop open to musicians of all-levels.
 Instruments welcome and encouraged but not required.

-July 5, 2025: Transcarpathian Orchestra Play-Along
+July 5, 2025: Romanian Play-Along with Ralph Iverson and Friends

-Play along with Ralph & Friends – Transcarpathian Orchestra
+with Ralph Iverson & Friends

 Schedule: